leanoob/genuinegame/README.md

 # genuinegame

-I will attempt to make a game
+we will make a game

 ## Build
 The build depends on: